 The Emma Eccles Jones Conservatory tripled the volume of performance space available on the Westminster campus.
 The heart of the facility is the 285-seat Vieve Gore Concert Hall, which serves as an intimate environment for musical performances.
 Additionally, the Dumke Student Theatre is a 150-seat, black-box theatre with stage and seating that can be arranged in any configuration.
 The Conservatory also contains a rehearsal and recording studio, a technology lab, and multiple practice rooms.

-Together with Gillmor Hall, the Jewett Center for the Performing Arts and Emma Eccles Jones Conservatory house all campus music and theater classes.
+Together with Gillmor Hall, the Jewett Center for the Performing Arts and Emma Eccles Jones Conservatory make up the Westminster Performing Arts Center, which houses all campus music and theater classes.
 The Jewett Center's Courage Theater has been the home of many memorable performances by the Westminster Chamber Singers, Chamber Orchestra, and our critically acclaimed Theatre program.
 Professional lunches and other campus functions are periodically held in the lobby where you can often see student art exhibits.

 ADA Compliance